IBM/docker101/lab1.md

 root        10     1  0 21:44 ?
 00:00:00 ps -ef
 ```

 Containers use linux namespaces to provide isolation of system resources from other containers or the host.
-The PID Namespace provides isolation for processes.
-If you run `ps -ef` while inside the container, you will notice that it prints out only the processes that the container is aware of, which is much different than what you can see if you ran the same command on the host.
+The PID namespace provides isolation for process IDs.
+If you run `ps -ef` while inside the container, you will notice that it prints out only the processes within the PID namespace of the container, which is much different than what you can see if you ran `ps` on the host.

 4. Run `exit` to exit the container